shinwookim/SP2023-Notes/1550/03 Processes and Threads.md

 What if, instead, we combine the threads into one process (right)?
 Note that now the 3 threads reside in a singular address space.
 That means each thread can access another thread's memory.
 If one threads stores a value to memory, another thread is able to read or modify it.
 Now for each thread to communicate with each other, the process can simply read and write to a shared memory location.
 In fact, since reading and writing are just loads and stores to memory (no OS involved), we attain a performance boost.
 However, there is a catch; poorly written code might be dangerous since one thread can modify the code/data of another thread.

 ### Difference in philosophy

-If we have multiple tasks which are mostly independent:
-1. Multiple Process
-2. Multiple threads in a singular process
-If the threads communicate, how do they communicate?
-Can the change of values harm us?
-Typical competition of resource (process)...vs....cooperation (threads) management of resources by OS vs. self-management of resources

-Process are not the only things that feed as input to the scheduler
+However, choosing between threading and processes isn't just weight trade-offs; it is a matter of philosophy.
+If we have multiple tasks which are mostly independent we can choose to implement this as multiple processes, or multiple threads in a single process.
+If the tasks needs to compete for some resource, we would choose the process approach as the OS can manage the resources between processes.
+However, if the tasks are more cooperative in nature, we might choose threads; the threads can share the resource among themselves without the need for OS overhead.
+Hence, the question of threads vs process is a question of *resource management by the OS* vs. *resource management by the process*.

-Our focus: how the OS implements the threads
+### How the OS implements threads

 Thread State
 Per Process Items (still the same)